Stephen Sackur

-Stephen John Sackur (born 9 January 1964) is an English journalist who presents HARDtalk, a current affairs interview programme on BBC World News and the BBC News Channel.
+Stephen John Sackur (born 9 January 1964) is an English journalist.
+He is one of the presenters of The Times at One on Times Radio.
+Previously, he presented HARDtalk, a current affairs interview programme on BBC World News and the BBC News Channel.
 He was also the main Friday presenter of GMT on BBC World News.
 For fifteen years, he was a BBC foreign correspondent.

-Early life and education
+Background and education

-Sackur was born in Spilsby, Lincolnshire, England, where he grew up.
-His father Robert Sackur, a farmer, was the Labour Party candidate for the Lincolnshire constituencies of Horncastle and Holland with Boston in the 1966 and 1970 general elections respectively.
+Sackur was born and grew up in Spilsby, Lincolnshire, England.
+His father was a "Guardian-reading farmer".
 Sackur was educated at King Edward VI Grammar School, Spilsby, and Emmanuel College, Cambridge, where he gained a BA honours degree in history, and then joined Harvard University's John F. Kennedy School of Government as a Henry Fellow.

 Career

 Sackur began working at the BBC as a trainee in 1986, and in 1990 he was appointed as one of its foreign affairs correspondents.
 As a BBC Radio correspondent, Sackur reported on the Velvet Revolution of Czechoslovakia in 1989 and the reunification of Germany in 1990.
 During the Gulf War, he was part of a BBC team covering the conflict and spent eight weeks as an embedded journalist with the British Army.
 At the end of the war, he was the first correspondent to report the massacre of the retreating Iraqi army on the road leading out of Kuwait.

 Sackur was based in Cairo, Egypt, between 1992 and 1995 as the BBC's correspondent in the Middle East and he later moved to Jerusalem in 1995 until 1997.
 He covered both the assassination of Israeli Prime Minister Yitzhak Rabin and the growth of the Palestinian Authority under Yasser Arafat.

-Between 1997 and 2002, he was appointed the BBC's correspondent in Washington and covered the Lewinsky scandal.
+Between 1997 and 2002, Sackur was appointed the BBC's correspondent in Washington, D.C., and covered the Clinton-Lewinsky scandal.
 He later covered the U.S. presidential election in 2000 and interviewed President George W. Bush.

 HARDtalk

 In 2005, Sackur replaced Tim Sebastian as the regular host of the BBC's news programme HARDtalk.
-He has since interviewed President Hugo Chávez of Venezuela, President Teodoro Obiang of Equatorial Guinea, President Thein Sein of Burma and others.
-He has also interviewed cultural figures including Gore Vidal, Annie Lennox, Charlize Theron, Vladimir Ashkenazy and William Shatner.
+During his tenure he interviewed President Hugo Chávez of Venezuela, Teodoro Obiang of Equatorial Guinea, Thein Sein of Burma and others, the late prime minister Meles Zenawi of Ethiopia, and the spokesperson for the Tigray Defence Force, Getachew Reda.
+He also interviewed cultural figures including Gore Vidal, Annie Lennox, Charlize Theron, Vladimir Ashkenazy and William Shatner.
+In October 2024 the BBC announced that it was ending the programme for financial reasons, a decision that was much criticised.

 Sackur was named "International TV Personality of the Year" by the Association for International Broadcasting (AIB) in November 2010.
 He was nominated as "Speech Broadcaster of the Year" at the Sony Radio Awards 2013.
 In July 2018, Sackur was awarded an Honorary Doctorate by the University of Warwick.
+Sackur has been a regular attendee and moderator at the Yalta European Strategy annual meetings founded and sponsored by Ukrainian oligarch Victor Pinchuk.